 Moreover, carbon monoxide from smoking binds to hemoglobin, reducing oxygen supply to the wound.
 A lack of oxygen slows cell growth.
 Coupled with a weakened immune system, this significantly hinders quick healing.

-Pimple Problems: How Smoking Flares Up Your Face
+6. Pimple Problems: How Smoking Worsens Acne

 Believe smoking helps with pimples?
 According to several studies, it might actually worsen them.